Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-As for the master clock, we work with the example given in~\cite{Erker2017}.
+\paragraph*{Master clock.} As for the master clock, we work with the example given in~\cite{Erker2017}.
 Physically, this quantum clock is made-up of a $D$-dimensional ladder and a two-qubit heat engine.
 The engine is coupled to two out-of-equilibrium heat baths that drive up the ladder's state until it decays and generates a tick.
-The dynamics of this clock are well approximated by what is called the \textit{Erlang-clock}, also discussed as an example at the end of Appendix~\ref{appendix:proofs_non_ideal_clocks}, see Eq.~\eqref{eq:scaled_erlangian}.
+The dynamics of this clock are well approximated by what is called the \textit{Erlang-clock}, also discussed as an example at the end of Sec.~\ref{sec:error_propagation_nonideal_clocks}, see Eq.~\eqref{eq:scaled_erlangian}.
 This clock is run by a sequence of exponential decays of the same rate $\Gamma$ such that only every $D$th decay is counted as an actual tick of the clock.
 Modeling this clock requires a clockwork of dimension $D,$ with internal state-space given by $\ket{0}_C,\dots,\ket{D-1}_C.$ As for the evolution, we have jump processes $\ket{k}_C\rightarrow \ket{k+1}_C$ that can be described with a Lindblad jump operator

 Here, we have chosen unitless time, and a jump rate that increases with the dimension $D$ of the clockwork.
 The operator $L_C$ describes the incoherent jumps from $\ket{0}_C$ all the way up to $\ket{D-1}_C$.
 Given that the clock initially starts in $\ketbra{0}{0}_C,$ this evolution is entirely classical, which simplifies the computational resources required for the numerical analysis.
 The jump operator~\eqref{eq:LC_erlang} scales with $D$ to ensure that the average time until one clock-cycle is completed is always $1,$ regardless of how large $D$ is.
 For larger dimension $D,$ the clock has to jump through more levels, but the larger the prefactor, the faster the clock cycles through these levels.
-One part that is still missing to close the clock cycle, that is, once the clock reaches $\ket{D-1}_C$ bringing the state back down to $\ket{0}_C$, is the clock's tick.
-To solve this problem, we introduce the clock's tick register $H$.
-For our example the tick register can work with three states, $\ket{0}_{H},\ket{1}_{H}$ and $\ket{2}_{H},$ such that we can implement the Hadamard and CNOT step needed for the Bell-state creation and one final state in which the aQPU can idle after the two previous steps.
-These clock's tick here is defined by